Elizabeth Bishop

 What is it about travel?
 The urge to move, to discover, to see, is a poem unto itself.
 A rich vein worth mining.

 Often travel is rooted in the psyche.
 Moving one’s home, restlessly, is a form of travel–only what are we fleeing?
 What are we seeking?
 Do we think we will be a new person if we find ourselves among strangers in a strange land?
 If we do, we forget (or deny) the “setting within.”
-You can escape place, yes, but you can never escape the topography of yourself.
+You can escape place, yes, but you can never escape the topography of self.

 “At various times Lawrence wondered why he had drifted so far from his inclination to sit tight: ‘What is it, makes one want to go away?’
 ‘Why can’t one sit still?’
 ‘Why does one create such discomfort for oneself!'”